Home » Ted Bundy Seattle Locations » This Location

 This raises the possibility that Bundy stalked them from afar and made a mental note of where they were living.

-Dante's was badly damaged by an electrical fire in August of 2015.
+Dante's was badly damaged by an electrical fire in August 2015.
 Although there were plans to renovate the bar, it seems as though the estimated cost of the repair work was too high.
 In the end, the building was demolished to make way for an apartment building.

 These days, it is an empty parking lot.